justice

 - the justice system

-- A title given to judges of certain courts; capitalized as a title.
+- A title given to judges of certain courts; capitalized when placed before a name.

 - Mr. Justice Krever presides over the appellate court